ORNL/Zambeze/docs/source/get-started/usage.rst

    zambeze stop

-Use the zambeze help command to see all the available commands and options.
+Use the ``--help`` option to see more information about the zambeze command line tool.

 .. code-block:: text